golang/proposal/design/47916-parameterized-go-types.md

 When a `*Named` type is instantiated (see [instantiation](#instantiation) below), the result is another `*Named` type which retains the original type parameters but gains type arguments.
 These type arguments are substituted in the underlying type of the original type to produce a new underlying type.
 Similarly, type arguments are substituted for the corresponding receiver type parameter in method declarations to produce a new method type.

-These type arguments can be accessed via the `TArgs` method.
-For non-instantiated types, `TArgs` returns nil.
+These type arguments can be accessed via the `TypeArgs` method.
+For non-instantiated types, `TypeArgs` returns nil.

 For instantiated types, the `Orig` method returns the parameterized type that was used to create the instance.
 For non-instantiated types, `Orig` returns the receiver.